 My best vegetarian dish is eggplant parmigiana .
-It was taught to me by an Italian and has so many layers of flavour.
+It was taught to me by an Italian and has so many layers of flavor.
 The best thing about it is it’s just as good cold the next day.

-What can I say of course it’s delicious.
+What can I say- of course it’s delicious.
 I have been involved for 14 years and have loved being part of such a great success story.
-My favourite cookbook is anything by Nigel Slater.
+My favorite cookbook is anything by Nigel Slater.
 I love his recipes but even more I love the wonderful introductions and stories that proceed them.
 Sometimes I feel I am actually sitting there in his garden with him listening to him speak.

 I love that you say, in the introduction to Feel Good Food, that you weren’t committed to a brutal food regimen, because you love food too much.
 I’m exactly the same.
 So tell me what is your feel good food?
 What food do you turn to when you are feeling rundown and in need of a little TLC?

 It really does depend on my mood.
 I love warming soups and braises.
 When I am in need of a little TLC then I can’t go past some home made broth.
 I cook mine for 48 hours then keep it in the freezer.
-I defrost small quantities add ginger chilli lime juice and fish sauce and some fresh herbs like fresh mint and coriander.
+I defrost small quantities add ginger, chili lime juice and fish sauce and some fresh herbs like fresh mint and coriander.
 It does the trick every time.

 I love Celeriac either baked whole or shredded in a salad .
 I have always loved brussel sprouts but since I discovered roasting them I love them even more.
 I wasn’t a fan of kale in the beginning but I have grown to like it and don’t get me started on kale chips.
 I could eat the whole tray.